yuanyuming/MateNote/1. Projects/2023-05-07 基于多智能体强化学习和反向拍卖机制的车联网任务调度/WSSE Script.md

 ---

-Our contribution is below.
 We conduct research on task scheduling in the context of dynamic vehicular networks and model it as a Markov process.\
 Next, we construct a resource scheduling method based on multi-agent deep reinforcement learning and reverse auction mechanism to achieve distributed and adaptive task scheduling.\
 In this process, PPO and LSTM are used to learn the bidding strategy of a single server, successfully capturing the temporal features and long-term dependencies in task scheduling.\
 Finally, through simulation experiments and comparison with other benchmark methods, the effectiveness and superiority of the proposed method are verified.